Six Oath Keepers convicted in connection with January 6 US Capitol riot

 Neither of the videos show actions taken by any of the defendants while at the US Capitol — one seven-second clip shows rioters breaching the west side of the building, while the other video shows law enforcement officers being accosted by rioters while trying to close a gate in the Capitol Visitor Center.

-“I just can’t believe the only remedy at this point is a mistrial,” District Judge Amit Mehta said Monday morning in a Washington, DC, courtroom, rejecting the request for a mistrial.
+“I just can’t believe the only remedy at this point is a mistrial,” Mehta said Monday morning in a Washington, DC, courtroom, rejecting the request for a mistrial.
 “Maybe I’m wrong.”

 Defense lawyer Juli Haller first flagged the mistake on Wednesday, prosecutors said, but the situation wasn’t brought to the judge’s attention until Friday.
 Haller, who has clashed with Mehta before, said that jurors had access to the footage for several days and have already come to a verdict on some counts.